AUSTRALIAN

 MADE IN THE BACKYARD

-HANLON®’s grassroots ‘Made in the Backyard’ graffiti campaign evolved into a cult countercultural statement rather than imitating the polished language of international beauty houses, the brand openly celebrated D.I.Y energy, artisan pride, authenticity and Australian creative independence.
-Its trajectory – from Paddington market stall, to wide department store distribution, to flagship George Street presence – attracted significant public attention and press coverage, including features such as ELLE Hong Kong (2009).
-MODE magazine had described Hanlon’s skincare success as rivalling international cosmetic giants within the Australian market.
-HANLON®’s extended creative network included personalities from Sydney’s fashion, nightlife, fitness, design and entertainment communities, whose organic word-of-mouth advocacy helped propel the brand through Oxford Street culture, underground club scenes, creative circles and emerging youth subcultures of the late 1990s.
+HANLON®’s grassroots ‘Made in the Backyard’ graffiti campaign evolved into a countercultural statement rather than imitating the polished language of international beauty houses.
+The brand openly celebrated D.I.Y energy, artisan pride, authenticity and Australian creative independence.
+Its trajectory – from Paddington market stall, to department store distribution and flagships on George Street – attracted public attention and press coverage, including features such as ELLE Hong Kong (2009).
+MODE magazine had described Hanlon’s success as rivalling international cosmetic giants within the Australian market.
+Hanlon’s social network included figures from Sydney’s fashion, nightlife, fitness, design and entertainment communities, whose organic word-of-mouth advocacy helped spread the brand name through Oxford Street culture, club scenes, creative circles and subcultures of the late 1990s and into the next century.

 UP UP AND AWAY

-His extended personal creative circle included super salesman Paul Rokobah, Alison Kallevh, Julie Serhorn and Miss Bolbierev, whose organic word-of-mouth advocacy with a sXXXy bend-and-twist helped propel HANLON® through Sydney’s creative communities and emerging youth subcultures.
-The brand developed strong resonance among creative community, becoming associated with individuality and cultural independence.
-Products such as Bumper-Bar Lip Balm™, Up Yours Mascara™ and Concrete Foundation™, reflected a distinctly Australian reinterpretation of grooming, nightlife and urban identity — helping HANLON® challenge the conventions of multinational cosmetic marketing during the period.
-While men’s bathroom staples such as Fit Skin Formula appealed to tradies and gym enthusiasts.
+His personal inner circle included super salesman Paul Rokobah, Alison Kallevh, make-up artist Julieanne Serhan and Miss Bolbierev, whose organic word-of-mouth advocacy with a sXXXy bend-and-twist helped propel the brand through Sydney’s communities.
+Products such as Bumper-Bar Lip Balm™, Taboo™, Petrol Head™, Anti-Gravity Wax™ and Bruiser Eye Shadow™ reflected a distinctly Australian interpretation of men’s grooming, nightlife, and urban identity.
+CH® launched men’s make-up in 1998.
+HANLON® challenged the conventions of cosmetic marketing during the period.
+While gym staples such as PolyVitamin Silk, Micro Exfoliant and Oxygene HydroGel appealed to tradies and gym enthusiasts (Metrosexuals) seeking cosmoceutical skincare – before it became mainstream.

 ARTISAN VALUES OF PROVINCIALLY MADE WERE HIGHLIGHTED